 The Jones Act provides an avenue of recovery for seamen whose injury was caused, at least in some part, by their employer’s negligence.
 An employer has a duty to provide seamen with a reasonably safe place to work.
 An employer is responsible for any known unsafe condition and any negligent act by its employees.
 Some examples of negligence include requiring excessive overtime, failure to correct safety hazards, insecure storage of cargo, and violation of industry safety customs.

 If you or a loved one have been injured in a commercial fishing or shipping accident, you should immediately reach out to an attorney.
-The attorneys at Kraft Davies, PLLC is a nationally recognized leader in maritime personal injury law and has been successfully helping injured seamen of Ilwaco, Washington for many years.
+The attorneys at Kraft Davies Olsson PLLC is a nationally recognized leader in maritime personal injury law and has been successfully helping injured seamen of Ilwaco, Washington for many years.
 Contact us today at 206.624.8844 or through this website for a free consultation.